jerilseb/context-collector/README.md

 ## Limitations

-*   Performance may vary on extremely complex or JavaScript-heavy pages.
+*   **Page Complexity:** Performance of element selection may vary on extremely complex or JavaScript-heavy pages.
-*   Cannot run on restricted browser pages (e.g., `chrome://`, `edge://`) or the Chrome Web Store itself.
+*   **Restricted Pages:** Cannot run on restricted browser pages (e.g., `chrome://`, `edge://` internal pages) or the Chrome Web Store itself due to browser security policies.
-*   Markdown conversion is based on common HTML structures and might not perfectly capture every edge case.
+*   **Markdown Conversion:** While robust, automatic HTML-to-Markdown conversion might not perfectly capture every intricate HTML structure or styling nuance.
+*   **AI Processing (If Enabled):**
+    *   Requires valid API keys for OpenAI or Gemini, which you must obtain and configure in the Options page.
+    *   An active internet connection is necessary for AI processing.
+    *   Processing quality and cost depend on the chosen AI provider and model.
+    *   AI processing introduces a delay as content is sent to and processed by the external API.
+The queue manager processes items in batches.
+    *   AI models can sometimes be non-deterministic or produce unexpected results.
+The provided system prompt aims for clean output, but results can vary.
+    *   Ensure compliance with the terms of service of your chosen AI provider.

 ## Contributing